What Is Pupil Premium

 Spending of the Pupil Premium Grant

-You can see how we spend the grant in the pupil premium report.
+You can see how we spend the grant in our Pupil Premium Statement.

 What impact does Pupil Premium funding have?